Log analysis on WeChat mini-programs

 Logs starting with class names like

-This log indicates that an exception occurred during the runtime of the
+This log indicates that the

 Log format of the Mega mini-program plugin

-The log exported by the dumpLog(signal) method is separated by |, and the content is as follows:
+Logs exported by the dumpLog(signal) method are separated by |, with content in the following order:

 - Timestamp:

-Info,Warning,Error,FatalError. - Class name: Enclosed in square brackets.
+Info,Warning,Error,FatalError. - Class name: Enclosed in brackets.

-- Details: Specific log description.
+- Detailed information: Specific log description.

 - Caller: Usually